YsaacAndrade/2026/README.md

 **Day 26** — A Python script that counts the number of lines of actual code in a Python file, ignoring comments and blank lines.
 *Difficulty: 1/10*

+**Day 27** — A C script that checks if there are more or fewer than two arguments, the first part of the Caesar problem from CS50x.
+*Difficulty: 3/10*